dongkwanp/sacramentoR/README.md

 Dependencies
 ------------

+`sacramentoR` requires the following libraries to run.

+    install.packages(c('xts'))

-`sacramentoR` does not require any libraries to run.
-However, to use the translation functions from `prmsR`, the following library is required:
+In addition, the following packages are recommended to use the translation functions from `prmsR`:

     install.packages(c('sp', 'rgdal'))